GreptimeTeam/community/README.md

 4. **Use threads to maintain conversation flow**: We encourage you to reply directly to topics and messages that pertain to you by using Slack threads.
 Replying within a thread declutters the channel and helps maintain control of the workspace.

-5. **Customize your Slack notifications**: Since we have contributors located in different timezones, we respect everyone's work style, so if you do not want to be distrubed, please make sure to use clarify this in your status or define when you are working, and when you are not.
+5. **Customize your Slack notifications**: Since we have contributors located in different timezones, we respect everyone's work style.
+If you prefer not to be disturbed, kindly update your status to reflect this, or clearly indicate your working hours so that others are aware.

 Once you have made a contribution to GreptimeDB, we will send you an invitation to join the Group.